ganrad/aks-aspnet-sqldb-rest/extensions/ingest-claims-keda/README.md

    Parameter Name | Value | Description
    -------------- | ----- | -----------
    image.repository | <acrname>.azurecr.io/claims-ingest-async | ACR (name) to download the Function application container image from.
-Substitute correct value for ACR name. azServiceBusConnection | "" | Specify Azure Service Bus namespace **Connection String**. claimsReqQueue | claims-req-queue | The function gets/reads a Claims transaction from this queue and calls the backend Claims Web API to insert the Claims record into the underlying persistent Azure SQL database.
+Substitute correct value for ACR name. function.azServiceBusConnection | "" | Specify Azure Service Bus namespace **Connection String**. function.ClaimsApiHost | claims-api-svc.development | Kubernetes DNS **Service** name where the Claims Web API is exposed.
+This value has to be **Base64** encoded! function.claimsReqQueue | claims-req-queue | The function gets/reads a Claims transaction from this queue and calls the backend Claims Web API to insert the Claims record into the underlying persistent Azure SQL database.

    For a description of all other parameters in `./claims-async-func/values.yaml`, refer to [ClaimsAsyncApiFunc documentation](./ClaimsAsyncApiFunc).